sirosfoundation/wwwallet-core/packages/server-core/README.md

 ## License

-This code is released under a BSD-2 clause license
+The source code is released under a BSD-2 clause license